 Involving policy makers in citizen science projects could increase the impact of the project, especially with projects that could help to understand a public issue better or address one that is already well known.

 It’s also a way to held institutions accountable and to influence policies using scientific evidence.

 In the “NEWSERA Public sector and policy makers Lab”, policy makers and citizen science practitioners will discuss the gaps in communication between the two environments and work on how to close them, during a series of co-creation workshops.

-Participants include a small group of: citizen science practitioners (selected during the NEWSERA survey), policy makers and public sector professionals, a science communication expert acting as moderator, and members from the NEWSERA Team.
+Participants include a small group of: citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected during the NEWSERA survey and interviews), policy makers and public sector professionals, a science communication expert acting as moderator, and members from the NEWSERA Team.